-When we ask why bipolar relationships fail, we need to also ask why do some succeed.
+When we ask why bipolar relationships fail, we must also ask why some succeed.

 What breaks apart one couple can make another stronger.
-It all depends on the way they approach the situation and how they handle the problem resolution.
+It all depends on how they approach the situation and resolve the problem.

-Bipolar disorder can put additional hurdles to the relationship; that much is true.
-But a diagnosis of mental illness of a partner is not a death sentence for the relationship.
+Bipolar disorder can put additional hurdles to the relationship; that is true.
+But a diagnosis of mental illness in a partner is not a death sentence for the relationship.

 Many couples make it work and live a happy, fulfilling life together.
-Focus on the person in front of you, not their diagnosis, make a point of NOT approaching a problem as a result of the illness instead, look for other causes and focus on continuous treatment and self-care.
+Please focus on the person in front of you, not their diagnosis; make a point of NOT approaching a problem due to the illness; instead, look for other causes and focus on continuous treatment and self-care.

-Navigating a romantic relationship can be challenging, but we do it every day!
+Navigating a romantic relationship can be challenging, but we do it daily!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.